These Are the States Opening Back Up for Business

 Alaska

-Governor Mike Dunleavy announced phase one of the state’s reopening, which begins Friday, April 24.
-He is allowing restaurants to open for in-person dining and personal-services businesses (nail salons, barbers, etc.) to operate, though they are only allowed to take customers by reservation.
-Retail stores are also allowed to reopen with social distancing and masks worn by all employees and customers.
+Alaska went into phase one of the state’s reopening on Friday, April 24, with Governor Mike Dunleavy allowing restaurants to open for in-person dining and personal-care-services businesses (nail salons, barbers, etc.) to operate by reservation only.
+Retail stores were also allowed to reopen with social distancing and masks worn by all employees and customers.

 Colorado

-With its stay-at-home order set to expire Sunday, Colorado moves to a new phase called “safer at home” on Monday, with some businesses allowed to reopen for curbside service.
-Then on Friday, May 1, personal-service and retail businesses can reopen with strict social-distancing measures in place.
+Colorado moved into its “Safer at Home” phase April 27, with some nonessential businesses allowed to reopen for curbside pickup.
+On Friday, May 1, personal-care services and retail businesses can reopen with strict social-distancing measures in place, and on May 4, offices will be allowed to reopen at 50 percent capacity.
 Bars and restaurants will remain closed to in-person dining at least until mid-May.

 Georgia

 Governor Brian Kemp has made the nation’s biggest push to reopen in the country.
-Starting Friday, April 24, barbershops, gyms, salons, and massage therapists can reopen.
-On Monday, April 27, restaurants and movie theaters can follow.
-Despite the loosened restrictions, not all business owners will be reopening.
+Starting Friday, April 24, barbershops, gyms, salons, and massage therapists could reopen.
+On Monday, April 27, restaurants and movie theaters followed.
+On April 30, the state’s stay-at-home order expired, but Kemp, who has turned his attention to restarting the state’s economy, said high-risk Georgians should stay at home at least until mid-June.

 Minnesota

-Starting Monday, April 27, some nonessential businesses will begin to reopen in Minnesota.
-An executive order from Governor Tim Walz applies to “workers in non-customer facing industrial and office-based businesses who cannot work from home,” he said.
+Starting Monday, April 27, some nonessential businesses began to reopen in Minnesota.
+An executive order from Governor Tim Walz applies to “workers in non-customer-facing industrial and office-based businesses who cannot work from home,” he said.
 Walz estimated that this would put 80,000 to 100,000 people back to work.

+Starting Monday, April 27, some retail businesses were allowed to open with social-distancing measures in place.
+Barbers, gyms, salons, spas, and movie theaters must remain closed, though.
+Restaurants will still be limited to drive-through, carryout, and delivery.
+These orders will remain in place for at least two weeks.

 Montana